lockss/laaws-metadataextractor/README.md

 `git clone --recursive ssh://git@gitlab.lockss.org/laaws/laaws-metadataextractor.git`

 ### Create the Eclipse project (if so desired)
-File -> Import... -> Maven -> Existing Maven Projects
+`File` -> `Import...` -> `Maven` -> `Existing Maven Projects`

-### Build and install the required LOCKSS daemon jar files:
+### Set up the LOCKSS plugins JAR file:
-run `initBuild`
+The LOCKSS plugins JAR file needs to be located at `./lockss-plugins.jar`.

 ### Set up the TDB tree:
-Edit ./runLaawsMdx and set the TDB_DIR variable properly.
+The TDB tree needs to be located at `./tdbxml/prod`, matching the definition in `./runLaawsMdx`.

 ### Specify the Repository REST web service
 This web service requires that an external Repository REST web service is running so as to provide the contents of Archival Units.

-To specify the properties of the external REST web service used to get the URLs of an Archival Unit, edit in config/lockss.txt the following options with the appropriate values:
+To specify the properties of the external REST web service used to get the URLs of an Archival Unit, edit in `config/lockss.txt` the following options with the appropriate values:

 org.lockss.plugin.auContentFromWs.urlListWs.password=the-correct-password
 org.lockss.plugin.auContentFromWs.urlListWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts?committed=false&auid={auid}